GRINS-Spoke0-WP2/EM-CAMS/README.md

 **EM-CAMS** (Copernicus Emission Daily Dataset) is a high-resolution daily inventory of anthropogenic emissions over Italy, built using Copernicus Atmosphere Monitoring Service (CAMS) data.

 > 🚨 **Note:** This README provides only a **brief overview** of the work performed.
-For a **detailed methodology** behind the 2000–2022 dataset, please refer to the [IEDD repository](https://github.com/your-org/IEDD) (link placeholder).
+For a **detailed methodology** behind the 2000–2022 dataset, please refer to the [IEDD repository](https://github.com/aminb00/IEDD).
 Detailed explanations for the CAMS-GLOB-ANT extension will be added soon.
 This README covers:

 1. Spatial and temporal coverage
 2. Data sources and structure of CAMS-REG-ANT and CAMS-GLOB-ANT inventories